5 steps to create a website, main features of Tilda, useful links, and more

 Use signature colors—that doesn’t mean you have to paint all in different colors.
 Instead, adhere to the rule that 90% is black & white while 10% is bright.
 Using one additional color is the best option.
 You can blend two colors, but this has to be done on a professional level.

 Think about how you intend to present the website on search engines or social media and fill in its title and description.
-Provide each page with a small-sized photo; once the page is shared, it will be framed properly.
+Provide each page with a badge, or a preview image that will display each time the page is shared on social.

 Testing.
-At this point, you’ve successfully completed the website; the next line of action is to get reviews from visitors.
+At this point, you’ve completed the website; the next thing is to get reviews from visitors.
 Show it to your colleagues and friends, ask them to give critical comments on what they think and how the website can be improved.
 Share the link with your customers and ask for their opinions.

 The website of your dreams starts right here